eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Reconstructive Surgery

 Next, accurately determine the required length of radius bone from the head and neck defect and measure along the exposed radius.
 Generally, harvest the vascularized bone graft between the pronator teres (PT) and BR tendon insertions, remembering that the distal osteotomy must be made at least 2.5 cm proximal to the radius styloid process to allow insertion of at least 2 bicortical screws during internal fixation.
 Proximally, the bone can be harvested beyond the PT insertion, but the PT tendon must be reinserted to the remaining radius bone and/or fixation plate.
 (Using this technique, as much as 12 cm of radius bone has been harvested.)
 Mark the proximal and distal osteotomies by sharply incising the periosteum in a beveled fashion, so that the resulting bony defect is beveled somewhat concavely.

-Use a fine-blade oscillating saw to make the longitudinal radius cut (see Image 4).
+Use a fine-blade oscillating saw to make the longitudinal radius cut, as in the image below.
 Irrigate copiously with antibiotic-containing saline irrigation.
 The longitudinal radius cut is placed to allow harvest of approximately 50% of the radius circumference.
 Usually, cutting is started proximally.
 Because of the curvature of the radius and increased radius circumference distally, the frequency of harvesting too much of the radial circumference proximally is minimized.
-Next, make the proximal and distal beveled osteotomies with the saw (see Image 5).
+Next, make the proximal and distal beveled osteotomies with the saw, as shown below.
 Avoid past-cutting because this can weaken the remaining radius bone.
 Incise the dorsal periosteum lateral to the intermuscular septum and under or lateral to the retracted BR tendon, completing the bone-graft harvest.

 Prophylactic internal fixation of donor radius and wound closure

 Prophylactic internal fixation can be performed most efficiently after reinflating the arm tourniquet.
 Expose the dorsal radius proximally and distally.
-Position an appropriately sized 3.5-mm low-contact dynamic compression plate (AO Synthes, Davos, Switzerland) over the radius and bend it to the contour of the bone (see Image 6).
-Typically, 14- to 18-hole plates are required, depending on the length of the harvested radius graft.
+Position an appropriately sized 3.5-mm low-contact dynamic compression plate (AO Synthes, Davos, Switzerland) over the radius and bend it to the contour of the bone, as depicted in the image below.
+Typically, 12- to 14-hole plates are required, depending on the length of the harvested radius graft.
 Distally, retract the radial wrist extensors (ie, abductor pollicis longus, extensor pollicis brevis, extensor carpi radialis longus, extensor carpi radialis brevis) laterally and place at least 2 standard bicortical screws.

 Proximally, visualize the supinator (S).
 With long-bone harvests, elevate this muscle subperiosteally and place the plate beneath it.
-Take care to protect the posterior interosseous nerve, a branch of the deep radial nerve that pierces the S. Place at least 2 (usually 3) bicortical screws proximally.
-To avoid the creation of additional stress risers, do not place screws in the defect cavity (see Image 7).
+Take care to protect the posterior interosseous nerve, a branch of the deep radial nerve that pierces the S. Place 3 bicortical screws proximally.
+To avoid the creation of additional stress risers, do not place screws in the defect cavity.
+See the image below.

-Using a dermatome, harvest an STSG (0.015-in thickness) from the prepared thigh.
-Then, mesh the STSG and bring it up to the donor arm.
+Using a dermatome, harvest a STSG (0.015-in thickness) from the prepared thigh.
+Bring the STSG up to the donor arm.
 Dress the leg with Xeroform gauze (Sherwood Medical, St Louis, Mo) or an occlusive dressing.

-Reinsert the PT tendon into the remaining radius or fixation plate as necessary.
+Reinsert the PT tendon into the remaining radius or fixation plate with sutures as necessary.
 Using absorbable sutures, suture the FPL remnant over the radius defect and plate.
 The FDS can usually be brought over the flexor carpi radialis (FCR) tendon to the radial skin edge.
 This method provides a second muscular layer over the bony donor site and helps the STSG take on the FCR tendon.
-Then, cover the defect with a 1.0:1.5 meshed STSG.
-Cover the donor site with Xeroform gauze, cotton balls, and a gauze wrap.
+Then, cover the defect with the STSG and cut a few "pie-crusting" holes in the STSG, avoiding tendons underneath.
+Cover the forearm donor site with Xeroform gauze, cotton balls, and a gauze wrap.
 Finally, apply a rigid plaster ulnar-gutter splint and wrap with an elastic bandage.

 Postoperative Details